-Inadequate supplies of soap and hand sanitiser mean that pupils and staff do not wash their hands with sufficient frequency An audit of handwashing facilities and sanitiser dispensers is undertaken before the school reopens and additional supplies are ordered Monitoring arrangements are in place to ensure that supplies of soap, hand towels and sanitiser are maintained throughout the day.
-Pupils forget to wash their hands regularly and frequently Staff training includes the need to remind pupils of the need to wash their hands regularly and frequently.
-Posters and electronic messaging boards reinforce the need to wash hands regularly and frequently.
+Pupils forget to wash their hands regularly and frequently Equipment and resources 5.3 Personal Protective Education 1.5 Personal Protective 1.5 Personal Protective Education 1.5 Personal Protective 1.5 Personal Prot Posters and electronic messaging boards reinforce the need to wash hands regularly and frequently.
 School leaders monitor the extent to which handwashing is taking place on a regular and frequent basis.
-Pupils and staff are taught how to effectively wash their hands especially before and after eating, going to the toilet, or following direct contact with another person Equipment and resources Individual and very frequently used equipment such as pencils and pens should not be shared Classroom based resources including books and games can be shared within the designated group but must be cleaned regularly Resources shared between groups such as sports, art and science equipment must be cleaned between group usage or decontaminated by leaving them out of reach for 48 hours (72 hours for plastics) Outdoor play equipment will be cleaned more frequently Pupils will be limited to what they can bring into school to: bags, lunch boxes, hats, coats, books, stationary and mobile 'phones when permitted 5.3 Personal Protective Equip oment (PPE) Provision of PPE for staff where required is not in line with government guidelines Government guidance on wearing PPE is understood, communicated and sufficient PPE has been procured for general task use as identified in a task focused risk assessment or in the event of an outbreak requiring temporary enhanced controls Those staff required to wear PPE (e.g. SEND intimate care; receiving/handling deliveries; cleaning staff) have been instructed on how to put on and how to remove PPE carefully to reduce contamination and also how to dispose of them safely.
+Pupils and staff are taught how to effectively wash their hands especially before and after eating, going to the toilet, or following direct contact with another person Individual and very frequently used equipment such as pencils and pens should not be shared Classroom based resources including books and games can be shared within the designated group but must be cleaned regularly Resources shared between groups such as sports, art and science equipment must be cleaned between group usage or decontaminated by leaving them out of reach for 48 hours (72 hours for plastics) Outdoor play equipment will be cleaned more frequently Pupils will be limited to what they can bring into school to: bags, lunch boxes, hats, coats, books, stationary and mobile 'phones when permitted Provision of PPE for staff where required is not in line with government guidelines Government guidance on wearing PPE is understood, communicated and sufficient PPE has been procured for general task use as identified in a task focused risk assessment or in the event of an outbreak requiring temporary enhanced controls Those staff required to wear PPE (e.g. SEND intimate care; receiving/handling deliveries; cleaning staff) have been instructed on how to put on and how to remove PPE carefully to reduce contamination and also how to dispose of them safely.
 Staff are reminded that wearing of gloves is not a substitute for good handwashing.